NFT Liquidity

 Will coordinated trading cannibalize my order book sales?+

-No. Trade coordination and order book sales serve different participant segments.
+No. Trade coordination and order book sales serve different user segments.
 Buyers with liquid currency who want a specific NFT at a specific price will continue to use your order book.
-Trade coordination activates participants who cannot or will not transact through the order book: holders without liquid currency, collectors who prefer asset-for-asset exchange, and owners of stale listings.
+SWAPS activates users who cannot or will not transact through the order book: holders without liquid currency, collectors who prefer asset-for-asset exchange, and owners of stale listings.
 These are net-new transactions that your marketplace would otherwise lose entirely.
-In practice, adding trade coordination increases total marketplace activity because it activates dormant inventory and re-engages churned users.
+In practice, adding SWAPS increases total marketplace activity because it activates dormant inventory and re-engages churned users.

 How do marketplace fees work with coordinated trades?+

 Fee models are configurable per marketplace.
-Common approaches include a flat fee per trade participant, a percentage of the estimated value exchanged (using floor prices or trait-adjusted valuations as reference), or a hybrid model.
-Because coordinated trades unlock transactions that would not otherwise occur, even modest fees represent pure incremental revenue.
-SWAPS supports flexible fee injection into the settlement transaction so marketplace operators capture value without disrupting the atomic execution.
+Common approaches include a flat fee per trade user, a percentage of the estimated value exchanged (using floor prices or trait-adjusted valuations as reference), or a hybrid model.
+Because SWAPS unlocks transactions that would not otherwise occur, even modest fees represent pure incremental revenue.
+SWAPS supports flexible fee handling so marketplace operators capture value without disrupting settlement.

-What if a participant's NFT sells on the order book while they're in a pending trade?+
+What if a user's NFT sells on the order book while they are in a pending trade?+

 What chains and NFT standards does SWAPS support?+